-Each episode ends with a monologue by Victoria musing on random topics such as the (fictional) antics of the question setters Jack Waley-Cohen and David McGaughey.
-As an example, here is an extract from Series 14 Episode 17, 11 February, 2019:
+Each episode ends with a monologue by Victoria musing on random topics such as the (fictional) antics of the question setters Jack Waley-Cohen and David McGaughey, or the (imaginary) programme (involving a Michael Portillo-related pun) that will be broadcast after Only Connect.
+Here is an extract from Series 14 Episode 17, 11 February, 2019:

 I was just thinking...
 Only Connect...
 It's about friendships, relationships, networks, inclusivity, really, and I was thinking: if we could spread this message of 'connectivity in a bigger way' we could make the world a better place.
 And then I started thinking: is this the sort of thing that David Icke started thinking during Grandstand that time?
 Am I starting to imagine I'm some sort of messiah?
 Am I some sort of messiah?
 And then the buzzer went.
 Goodbye!